Teaching Approaches to Literature

 Edited by Nathalie Denizot, Jean-Louis Dufays, and Brigitte Louichon

-Research in French Language Teaching,No. 11.
+: Research in French Language Teaching,No. 11.

 Publication details

-Table of contents available on the website:www.pun.be
+Table of contents available at:www.pun.be

 190 pages / €19.00 (flyer – order form).